 Here's how I used acupressure to prepare for childbirth starting at 38 weeks gestation

-Below I would like to share with you which exercises have helped me personally the most.
-For less personalized tips, feel free to check out our article Acupressure and Pregnancy, which goes into more general detail and summarizes a few specific ideas for acupressure points during pregnancy and childbirth.
+In the following, I would like to share with you which exercises have helped me personally the most.
+For tips that are less specific to an individual person, you can also take a look at our article Acupressure and pregnancy , which deals with the topic in more general terms and summarizes a few specific ideas for acupressure points during pregnancy and childbirth.

 In preparation for the birth, the ShaktiMat became like a good friend for me, waiting for me every day and giving me the signal: Now it's time for me and the child in my belly.
 I did not let a single day go by without acupressure until the birth.
 Not out of pure ambition, or because I had written it into a plan, but simply because it did me so much good.